thomaszwagerman/fpl-solver/README.md

 The project is structured into three main components:

-1. **`fpl_config.py`**:
+1. **`config.py`**:
-   This file centralizes all configurable parameters for the predictor and the optimizer.
-You can adjust FPL point values, minute thresholds for xP calculation, the optimization horizon (number of gameweeks), total budget, and the maximum players allowed per team here.
+   This file contains all the configuration variables needed by the solver and predictor, including:
+   - FPL scoring rules
+   - Player statistics
+   - Squad constraints

-2. **`fpl_xp_predictor.py`**:
+2. **`xp_predictor.py`**:
-   This module is responsible for:

-   * Fetching raw FPL data from the API.

-   * Processing team and fixture data, including calculating team strengths and incorporating FDR.

-   * Calculating each player's Expected Points (xP) for upcoming gameweeks.
-This involves logic for goals, assists, clean sheets, saves (for GKs), bonus points (using BPS as a proxy), and minor negative events like cards.

-   * Crucially, it includes refined logic for `expected_minutes` to accurately assess playing time, especially for players with limited past appearances.
+   This code calculates expected points (xP) for each player over the next few gameweeks.
+It accounts for:
+   - Minutes played probability
+   - Clean sheet probability
+   - Goal-scoring probability
+   - Assist probability
+   - Bonus points probability

-3. **`fpl_solver.py`**:
+3. **`solver.py`**:
    This is the core optimization engine.
-It takes the xP-calculated player data from `fpl_xp_predictor.py` and:
+It takes the xP-calculated player data from `xp_predictor.py` and:

    * Sets up an Integer Linear Programming (ILP) problem using the `PuLP` library.